-Benefits also include speech aid devices and tracheo-esophageal voice devices required for treatment of severe speech impediment or lack of speech directly due to Sickness or Injury.
+Benefits also include dedicated speech generating devices and tracheo-esophageal voice devices required for treatment of severe speech impediment or lack of speech directly due to Sickness or Injury.
 Benefits for the purchase of these devices are available only after completing a required three-month rental period.
 Benefits are limited as stated in the Schedule of Benefits.